 On January 21 on its Instagram, Tudor posted a macro shot of a dial, zooming in on an hour marker that looks an awful lot like some of the vintage Tudor Submariners that enthusiasts are hoping inspire a new Submariner release.
-And since rumors are also swirling that a new Rolex Submariner is in the works for this year (new movement and all), many buyers may end up with a Tudor Sub if they can’t stand to wile away on an authorized Rolex dealer’s waitlist.
-With the seemingly imminent release of a Tudor Submariner, it’s a good time to recap the history of the Sub, it’s most important references, and why this year’s re-release could be so cool.
+And since rumors are also swirling that a new Rolex Submariner is in the works for next year (new movement and all), many buyers may end up with a Tudor Submariner if they can’t stand to wile away on an authorized Rolex dealer’s waitlist.
+With the seemingly imminent release of a Tudor Submariner, it’s a good time to recap the history of the Submariner, its most important references, everything else a collector needs to know.

 Tudor Submariner: Origins